Charles Fox Bennett

-Charles James Fox Bennett (11 June 1793 in Shaftesbury, England - 5 December 1883) was a merchant and politician who successfully fought attempts to take Newfoundland into Canadian Confederation.
-Bennett was a successful businessman and one of the colony's richest residents with interests in the fisheries, distillery and brewery industry and shipbuilding.
-His brother Thomas Bennett, a magistrate and member of Newfoundland's first House of Assembly, was a partner in the business.
+Charles James Fox Bennett (June 11, 1793 – December 5, 1883) was a merchant and politician who successfully fought attempts to take Newfoundland into Canadian Confederation.
+Bennett was a successful businessman and one of the colony's richest residents with interests in the fisheries, distillery, brewery industry, and shipbuilding.
+His brother, Thomas Bennett, a magistrate and member of Newfoundland's first House of Assembly, was a partner in the business.

 Bennett became involved in politics in the 1840s as a leader of the colony's Anglican community and an opponent of responsible government, an argument he lost when an alliance of Catholics and non-Anglican Protestants persuaded the Colonial Office to grant Newfoundland self-government.

 In the 1860s, he led the Anti-Confederation Party opposing the proposals by Sir Frederick Carter to join Canada.
-Bennett's party defeated Carter's Conservatives on the Confederation issue in the 1869 elections, allowing Bennett to form a government in 1870.
-However, as Premier he was unable to keep his party united, and in 1874 resigned, allowing Carter to return to power.
+Bennett's party defeated Carter's Conservatives on the Confederation issue in the 1869 election, allowing Bennett to form a government in 1870.
+However, as Premier he was unable to keep his party united, and in 1874, resigned.
+This allowed Carter to return to power.
 The issue of Confederation had become a moot point and would not be seriously raised again until the Great Depression.

-Bennet also commissioned extensive mineral surveys along the coasts, and in the 1860s developed the prosperous copper mine at Tilt Cove (Notre Dame Bay).
+Bennet also commissioned extensive mineral surveys along the coasts, and in the 1860s developed the prosperous copper mine at Tilt Cove in Notre Dame Bay.

-Bennett's anti-Confederates reformed themselves into the colony's Conservative Party.
+Bennett's anti-Confederates reformed themselves into the colony's Liberal Party.